A formalization of convex polyhedra based on the simplex method: Polyhedra, Linear Programming and Duality

-\subsubsection{Pivoting.}
+Thus, as a consequence of \C$Lemma weak_duality$, we conclude that the basic point $x^I$ reaches the optimal value of~\ref{eq:lp} when $u^I \geq 0$.

+Another consequence of this interpretation of the reduced cost vector is that the termination of the simplex method immediately provides a proof of the duality theorem of linear programming: the reduced cost vector yields to the dual feasible point $\bar u^I$ which has the same value as the primal feasible point $x^I$.

+\subsection{Pivoting}

 \emph{Pivoting} refers to the operation of moving from a feasible basis to a ``better'' one, chosen according to what is known as the \emph{pivoting rule}.
-More precisely, when the reduced cost vector $u$ associated with the current feasible basis $I$ does not satisfy $u \geq 0$, the pivoting rule selects an index $i \in I$ such that $u_i < 0$, which is called the \emph{leaving variable}, and builds the direction vector $d \coloneqq (A_I)^{-1} e_i$ (where $e_i$ is the $i$th vector of the canonical base of $\R^n$):
+More precisely, when the reduced cost vector $u^I$ associated with the current feasible basis $I$ does not satisfy the condition $u^I \geq 0$, the pivoting rule selects an index $i \in \{1,\ldots ,n\}$ such that $u^I_i < 0$.
+The $i$th element of $I$, which in what follows we denote by $l$, is called the \emph{leaving variable}.
+Then, the direction vector $d \coloneqq (A_I)^{-1} e_i$ (where $e_i$ is the $i$th vector of the canonical base of $\R^n$) is built: